Disk Evolution Study Through Imaging of Nearby Young Stars (DESTINYS): Scattered light detection of a possible disk wind in RY Tau: Result discussion

-\section{Result \& Discussion}
+\section{Result \& discussion}

-We find that the observations can be reproduced with a simple disk-wind like model of small grains elevated above the disk that also can explain the disappearance of the disk in I'-band while still being visible in H-band.
-Based on the I-band image, \citet{2019AA...628A..68G} argued that the horn-like features belong to the protostellar envelope.
-The envelope, which could be a part of the nearby situated nebulosity, scatters the NIR photons from the much weaker disk while allowing the stronger stellar photosphere to still be visible \citep{2019AA...628A..68G}.
-With the orientation of the jet and the dark V-shape, the observation in I-band is reminiscent of an outflow cavity created by the jet in this protostellar envelope.
+We find that the observations can be reproduced with a simple disk-wind-like model of small grains elevated above the disk, which can also explain the disappearance of the disk in the I' band while still being visible in the H band.
+Based on the I band image, \citet{2019AA...628A..68G} argued that the horn-like features belong to the protostellar envelope.
+The envelope, which could be a part of the nearby situated nebulosity, scatters the near-infrared photons from the much weaker disk, while allowing the stronger stellar photosphere to still be visible \citep{2019AA...628A..68G}.
+With the orientation of the jet and the dark V shape, the observation in the I band is reminiscent of an outflow cavity created by the jet in this protostellar envelope.